 “Coach Pak (Ojon) was a very caring coach.
 Like a father and he cared alot about the wellbeing of his Athletes.
 Mervin fondly recalled.
 A lot of people don’t quite understand Coach Pak.
 But he was good to me.”

-Van Thai undoubtedly the greatest Middle Distance runner in the History of the SEA Games.
+Van Thai is undoubtedly the greatest Middle Distance runner in the History of the SEA Games.

-On a number of occassions Mervin pushed Duong Van Thai to blanket finishes at the line running with utmost fury.
+On several occassions Mervin pushed Duong Van Thai to blanket finishes at the line running with the utmost fury.

 Van Thai who is the same age as Mervin is still active and looking at defending his SEA Games 800 and 1500 titles at home in 2021.